rticommunity/rtiperftest/srcDoc/introduction.rst

 DDS* queues will be empty.

 The only requirement to change the operation mode to do a latency test is to provide the ``-latencyTest`` command-line parameter to the publisher side.
-See :numref:`section-command_line_parameters` for more details.
+See the *Command-Line Parameters* section for more details.